cngshow/isaac_rest/API ChangeLog.md

 * 2017/05/16 - 1.9.21
     * Added a parameter to the ConceptVersion and Taxonomy Version APIs 'terminologyType' - which may be set to true, to include a new set of concept sequences that represent each terminology that a concept is a member of.
 The concepts returned will be direct children of the MODULE metadata constant.
+    * Added systemInfo/extendedDescriptionTypes to return the applicable extended description types for a particular terminology.

 * 2017/04/03 - 1.9.20